Fostering a Love of the Land Since 1996

 You can be proud of these accomplishments.
 LandPaths reached this milestone because of your participation, volunteering, stewardship, donations, partnership, and encouragement.
 You brought us here, and you will help us shape the next 25 years.

 Celebrate 25 years of LandPaths all year long.
-There are so many ways to participate!

 Get outside: Sign up to participate in upcoming activities and volunteer stewardship work days in the Big Outside.